TLC: Tables, Ladders & Chairs (2015): Aftermath

-On the following night's edition of Raw, Roman Reigns was confronted by Stephanie McMahon and Mr. McMahon.
+On the following night's episode of Raw, Roman Reigns was confronted by Stephanie McMahon and Mr. McMahon.
 After Reigns refused to apologize, Sheamus came to request a match with Reigns that night, putting his WWE World Heavyweight Championship on the line.
 Mr. McMahon made the match official under the condition that if Reigns failed to win the title, he would be fired.
 Despite interference from McMahon and The League of Nations, Reigns pinned Sheamus to win his second WWE World Heavyweight Championship.

-On the December 28 episode of Raw, John Cena, who had lost the United States Championship to Alberto Del Rio at Hell in a Cell, returned from a two-month hiatus and challenged Del Rio for the United States Championship that night.
-The ensuing title match ended in a disqualification win for Cena, after The League of Nations interfered and attacked Cena.
-On the January 7 episode of SmackDown, after Del Rio refused another title match, Cena introduced Kalisto of The Lucha Dragons; Kalisto won a non-title match against Del Rio and defeated Del Rio again on the January 11 episode of Raw to win the United States Championship.
+Reigns was then forced to defend the title in the 30-man Royal Rumble match at the Royal Rumble as the first entrant.

-On the following night of Raw, after losing the Intercontinental Championship, Kevin Owens interfered in a match between new champion Dean Ambrose and Dolph Ziggler and attacked both men, ending the match in disqualification.
-On Tuesday, December 22, during the live special SuperSmackDown, Ambrose retained the Intercontinental Championship after defeating Ziggler and Owens in a Triple Threat match.
-Ambrose retained the Intercontinental Championship against Owens on the January 7, 2016 episode of SmackDown after their match ended in a double countout.
-On the January 14 episode of SmackDown, Ambrose challenged Owens to a Last Man Standing Match for the Intercontinental Championship at Royal Rumble, which Owens accepted.
+Also on Raw, after losing the Intercontinental Championship, Kevin Owens interfered in a match between new champion Dean Ambrose and Dolph Ziggler and attacked both men, ending the match in disqualification.
+On Tuesday, December 22, during the live special SuperSmackDown, Ambrose retained the Intercontinental Championship after defeating Ziggler and Owens in a triple threat match.
+Ambrose retained the Intercontinental Championship against Owens on the January 7, 2016, episode of SmackDown after their match ended in a double countout.
+On the January 14 episode of SmackDown, Ambrose challenged Owens to a Last Man Standing match for the Intercontinental Championship at Royal Rumble, which Owens accepted.